StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

   <img src="https://github.com/StyraxBenzoin/Jalup_Vocab_Upgrade/assets/66492803/d4a78777-6c69-4d2a-9d97-78f2c87e760a" style="width: 45%;" alt="Download as .tsv">
 </div>

+Alternatively, you can do the same process using Libre Office Calc or Microsoft Excel to sort the Deck Name column (ensure all adjacent columns are sorted with it).
+Make sure the top rows remain with the Anki # tags.
+Save file as `.csv`.

 ### Step 10: Prepare Python Script

 Clone this repo with in command prompt or terminal using `git clone https://github.com/StyraxBenzoin/Jalup_Vocab_Upgrade.git`, then `cd Jalup_Vocab_Upgrade` to navigate inside the directory.
 This is when you probably want to use a virtual environment with pyenv.
-Use a file explorer to move your `.tsv` file into the same folder as this python script.
+Use a file explorer to move your `.tsv`/`.csv` file into the same folder as this python script.
 Open `Jalup_Vocab_Upgrade.py` in a text editor and change the string of `input_file` to match your filename. e.g. `input_file = 'myfile.tsv'`

 ### Step 11: Install Requirements